top of page

 • offers another option if standard-of-care treatments do not work

 Today's cancer immunotherapy does not help every patient, however.
 The patient response depends on many factors.
-Researchers are still trying to figure out why some patients respond spectacularly well and become cured while other patients do not respond.
+Researchers are still trying to figure out why some patients respond spectacularly well and enjoy long-term remission while other patients do not respond.

 Please ask your veterinarian if any of the following treatments might be suitable for your pup.